 Some, like Holy Cross Energy, a co-op serving the Vail and Aspen areas, have also started tinkering with steps to enable complete decarbonization.
 The co-op may achieve 80% to 85% non-carbon energy by 2024.

 Troxell sees being a nonprofit as an advantage for Platte River over privately owned utilities like Xcel and Black Hills Energy because they have no need to deliver profits to investors.

 All four municipalities in Platte River have also adopted strong climate action goals.
 Size may also be to its advantage to Platte River, which accounted for 5.7% of the state’s electrical sales in 2018, fourth highest among the state’s utilities.
 A single project, such as the 225-megawatt Roundhouse wind farm that began producing this past summer, can have a significant impact.

-Troxell, a professor of mechanical engineering at Colorado State University’s School of Biomedical Engineering, began getting interested in energy systems in about 1995.
+Troxel, a professor of mechanical engineering at Colorado State University’s School of Biomedical Engineering, began getting interested in energy systems in about 1995.
 That interest led him and two former students to form a company, Sixth Dimension.
 The company produced power generation for buildings, using primarily diesel generation, but some solar.
 The intent was to allow the businesses to monetize the cost savings.
-The company succeeded and was sold to a larger company, and Troxell returned to the faculty at CSU.
+The company succeeded and was sold to a larger company, and Troxel returned to the faculty at CSU.